Veriqloud/qasmat-swarm-deploy/README.md

 - Distinct nodes to webapp/authentication, proxy (server that dispatches data) and storages are recommended.
 - Passwordless ssh access to all nodes.
 - Root access to all nodes.
+- Ubuntu OS for all nodes

 DNS:
 Have a domain name and 3 subdomains linked to the corresponding services (see the inventory).

-The scripts are written for Ubuntu.

 ## Setup